Rifah77/Rifah77/README.md

 # Hi there, I'm Rifah Nur Hasanah
 ## About me:
 - 🔭 I’m currently working as freelancer
-- 🌱 I have skills in Excel, SQL, Python, Looker Studio,  Tableau, and Power BI
+- 🌱 I have skills in Microsoft Excel, SQL, Python, Looker Studio,  Tableau, and Power BI
 - 👯 I’m looking to collaborate as data analyst
 - 🤔 I’m looking for suggest for rust project ideas
 - 💬 Ask me about anything